vgiansanti/Kallisto-scATAC/README.md

 ## Kallisto-bustools command for scATAC-seq

 Here are reported the commands to build a count matrix for scATAC-seq data with Kallisto.
-The *_kallisto_* index can be obtained from any collection of annotated peaks in fasta format.
+The **_kallisto index_** can be obtained from any collection of annotated peaks in fasta format.
+**_kallisto bus_** for ATAC requires to modify the fastq files.
+To completely understand how these steps are performed, please see the Mehods section of the paper.

 ##### Generate a Kallisto index